momotaaa/BeamProfiler/README.md

 Our method for laser beam detection:
 ![Image](https://github.com/momotaaa/BeamProfiler/blob/main/Our_result.png)
 We fit the laser beam center and size perfectly even in the presence of high noise intensity and rotation.
-The code will be available soon after the paper is published.
+The code will be relesased soon after the paper is accepted.